preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 omnia dev new extension --name web=HelloOmniaFx.Web
 ```

 >Tip: The project will be created at the current path running the cmd.
-If there is no any reason, you should create a new folder and run the cmd inside

 # Step 2.
 Generate appsettings.local.json file

-This appsettings.local.json file contains all the information to run your extension locally with integrating to your cloud tenant
+The appsettings.local.json file contains all information you need to run your extension locally and test the code in a specific tenant.

->Note: You may be required to login to Omnia Cloud with a valid account
+>Note: You need to login to the Omnia Cloud with a valid account.
+Make sure the tenant you want to generate an app settings file for have dev intent.

 Get your `tenant-id`